selaux/node-sprite-generator/README.md

 ## Installation

-Note: __Cairo__ needs to be installed because [node-canvas](https://github.com/LearnBoost/node-canvas) depends on it.
-For more information how to do this on your system go to the [node-canvas page](https://github.com/LearnBoost/node-canvas/wiki/_pages).

 ```bash
 npm install node-sprite-generator
 ```

+Note:
+node-sprite-generator has two dependencies of which one is required. node-sprite-generator will try to figure out which one is installed and use it.

+- __Cairo__ needs to be installed when using the `'canvas'` compositor because [node-canvas](https://github.com/LearnBoost/node-canvas) depends on it.
+For more information how to do this on your system go to the [node-canvas page](https://github.com/LearnBoost/node-canvas/wiki/_pages).
+- ImageMagick/GraphicsMagick needs to be installed when the `'gm'` compositor

 ## Usage